People

 Dr. Baumbusch leads a research programme aimed at improving person- and family-centered care for older adults and people with lifelong disabilities.
 Jennifer is committed to community-based research principles through active engagement with individuals with lived experience, clinicians, and policy/decision-makers.
 Her interest in climate resilience grew out of the impact of climate-related weather events on the health and well-being of participants in her ongoing longitudinal, qualitative research projects, as well as her own experiences during the 2021 Vancouver heat dome.

-Maya Kalogirou is a registered nurse who graduated with her doctorate in nursing in 2021.
-Her research area looks at the intersection between climate change and health, with a specific interest in decarbonizing the health sector.
-As current president of the Canadian Association of Nurses for the Environment, she is also deeply passionate about supporting nurses and other health care professionals get on board with climate action.
-In her free time, Maya is chasing her wild toddler around.
+Maya Kalogirou, RN, PhD completed a post-doctoral fellowship with Dr. Baumbusch from January to December 2024.
+Maya’s research area looks at the intersection between climate change and health, with a specific interest in decarbonizing the health sector.
+As past president of the Canadian Association of Nurses for the Environment, she is also deeply passionate about supporting nurses and other health care professionals get on board with climate action.
+Currently, Maya is on faculty at the University of Alberta (https://apps.ualberta.ca/directory/person/reshef).

 Aki Ediriweera